Flavia Beverage Systems

-Flavia is a hot beverage system that prepares single servings of coffee, tea, and hot chocolate drinks.
+Flavia is a hot beverage system.
+The system prepares single servings of coffee, tea, and hot chocolate drinks.
 The brand was owned by Mars Drinks, a division of Mars, Incorporated until October 1, 2018, when Lavazza purchased Mars’s coffee units.

 Products

-FLAVIA claims its patented technology brews drinks in a single serve "Fresh Pack" which means that the pack is the actual brewing chamber.
-The drink pours directly from the packet into the cup, rather than through a common channel.
+FLAVIA claims its patented technology brews drinks in a single-serve "Fresh Pack," which means that the pack is the actual brewing chamber.
+The drink pours directly from the packet into the cup rather than through a common channel.
 Used packs are collected in a tray that is emptied periodically when prompted.

 The Fresh Packs are foil-sealed, protecting the ground coffees and teas from oxygen and moisture.
 FLAVIA markets several different machines, such as large coin-operated machines and small portable machines designed for home use.

 History

 Key events in the history of the product line include: